Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 The fluid was considered to have the same density and viscosity as blood, i.e. $\rho = \SI{1050}{kg/m^3}$ and $\mu = \SI{0.0035}{\pascal\cdot\second}$ respectively \cite{duenas2021estimation}, and it was assumed to behave as a Newtonian fluid.
 The flow was computed by solving the continuity and Navier-Stokes equations (Equations \ref{eq:continuity} and \ref{eq:momentum}, respectively) where $\textbf{v}$ is the velocity vector and $p$ is the pressure,

 \\

-A tetrahedral mesh was constructed for each of the cases using the OpenFOAM tetMesh application.
+A tetrahedral mesh was constructed for each case using the OpenFOAM tetMesh application.
 For each case, a residual and mesh independence analysis was performed to validate the flow and to verify that the velocities and pressures converged and did not depend on the mesh size.
 Each final mesh consisted of approximately 800k cells, varying slightly from case to case.

-The atrial walls were held fixed during the simulation for all cases, which facilitated imposing similar boundary conditions regardless of the variations in the parameters.
-A single geometry was taken for patients with AF, while a geometry was taken at maximum volume for patients without AF.
-Diastolic segmentation was chosen because it is more critical than systole in terms of stasis within the LAA: At equal cardiac output, stasis while performing a rigid-wall simulation with diastole geometry is higher because the LA/LAA volume is larger at this point of the cycle.
+\rebuttal{The atrial walls were held fixed during the simulation for all cases.
+Therefore, our non-AF simulations represent normal LA anatomy but not normal LA function.
+This simplification allowed us to dissect the geometric and functional effects of atrial remodeling.
+To highlight this feature, we labeled the simulations performed on non-AF patient-specific segmentations as non-AF anatomy 1-3 and those performed on AF segmentations as AF anatomy 1-3. } A single geometry was taken for patients with AF, \rebuttal{while the diastolic geometry was taken for non-AF anatomies.
+Diastolic geometry} was chosen because it is more critical than systole in terms of stasis within the LAA: At equal cardiac output, stasis while performing a rigid-wall simulation with diastole geometry is higher because the LA/LAA volume is larger at this point of the cycle.

-Each cardiac cycle lasted $T=1.08$ s and the time step was adjusted to keep the CFL number below 0.1.
+Each cardiac cycle lasted $T=1.08$ s, and the time step was adjusted to keep the CFL number below 0.1.
 A time convergence analysis demonstrated that the simulation lost memory of the initial condition after four simulation cycles, so the results presented in the following section are based on the fifth simulated cycle.